 Our Clerks Advisory Group plays a valuable role in representing clerks and is a forum for clerks to raise issues, share best practice and exchange information.
-Due to popular demand of the forum, we held our first ever national clerks’ conference in Birmingham in 2017; and was repeated in 2018 bigger and better.
-Due to a high level of interest, further events are planned.
-In addition, a dedicated section of NGA’s website and termly newsletter continues to be produced.
+Due to popular demand of the forum, we held our first national clerks’ conference in Birmingham in 2017; and was repeated in 2018 bigger and better.
+Due to a high level of interest, future events have been planned.

 We still see many new and developing MATs continuing to face the same challenges that their predecessors had, and the network allows us and successful Community MATs to share experiences and demonstrate the standard of governance necessary and the variety of possible models.
 The network has also continued to be an invaluable resource adding to our own bank of intelligence on the kind of MATs that are often most misunderstood, with the national and regional focus too often being placed on large MATs and those expanding rapidly, despite the majority of MATs fitting within the Community MAT bracket.

 The SEND advisory group provides an opportunity for those governing to network, exchange information and good practice.
 It also provides a platform to discuss issues relating to special provision, meeting the needs of pupils with special educational needs and disabilities (SEND) and current policy in this area.